LONDON PIGMENT

 Historical Reproductions

-This pigment is produced by precipitating the fermented dye onto a potash alum base using an alkali (sodium carbonate), following historically grounded methods.
+This pigment is produced by precipitating the fermented dye onto a potash alum base using an alkali (sodium carbonate), using laboratory grade reagents, following historically grounded methods.

 Product Details